Online Segmentation of LiDAR Sequences: Dataset and Algorithm: Evaluating Online Semantic Segmentation

-In the online setting, only two approaches meet the real-time requirement: SalsaNeXt~\cite{cortinhal2020salsanext} and \gls{methodname}.
+In the online setting, only two approaches meet the real-time requirement: SalsaNeXt~\cite{cortinhal2020salsanext} and Helix4D.
 Our approach outperforms SalsaNeXt by over $10$ mIoU points in both the full frame and the on-line settings.
-In short, \gls{methodname} is as accurate as the largest and slowest models with an inference speed comparable to that of the fastest and less accurate models.
+In short, Helix4D is as accurate as the largest and slowest models with an inference speed comparable to that of the fastest and less accurate models.
 The total latency (acquisition plus inference time) of our model evaluated online is $40$ms ($21+19$ms), and reaches the same performance as Cylinder3D evaluated on full frame with a latency of $212$ms ($104+108$ms), an acceleration of more than $5$ folds.

 In \figref{fig:main}, we report the inference time and mIoU for different slice sizes.
 Due to various overheads, the inference time appears in an affine relationship with the size of slices, making the real-time requirement stricter for smaller slices.
-Due to its very design, the performance of \gls{methodname} is not affected by the slice size.
+Due to its very design, the performance of Helix4D is not affected by the slice size.
 In contrast, competing methods perform worse with smaller slices.